Sama (company): History

 Entrepreneur Leila Janah founded Samasource (now Sama Group) in 2008.
-Janah's father sensitized her to the issue of poverty from an early age, and she became interested in global development while teaching English and creative writing in rural Ghana through a high school scholarship.
-Seeing her students' ambition combined with the rise in global literacy and access to technology during that time provided the initial inspiration for Samasource.
+While working as an English teacher she was seeing her students' ambition combined with the rise in global literacy and access to technology during that time provided the initial inspiration for Samasource.

 After completing a degree in African Development Studies from Harvard University, Janah worked as a consultant at Katzenbach Partners (now Booz & Company) and at the World Bank.
 She quickly became disillusioned, however, by the lack of insight she perceived from World Bank officials into the needs of those the organization was attempting to move out of poverty.
 While working with multiple clients in the outsourcing sector and nonprofit world, Janah developed the business plan for Sama.

 Recognition

 Sama has received numerous awards and grants, including the 2012 Secretary's Innovation Award for the Empowerment of Women and Girls and the 2012 TechFellows Award for Disruptive Innovation.
 The organization was also part of POPTech's 2010 Class of Social Innovation Fellows.
 Fast Company named Sama as "One of the Most Innovative Companies of 2015", saying that Sama is "defining what it means to be a not-for-profit business".
 Sama has also been profiled in TechCrunch, Wired, and Business Insider among other publications.